 Why Do I Need A Healthy Credit Score?

 As we’ve covered in our blog before, a healthy credit score is a major way that banks and lenders use to gauge whether or not you’re creditworthy.
 That is to say, whether or not you’re somebody they would lend money to.
 A healthy credit score means an easier time getting your loans approved, which is always a good thing as you never know when you need some extra cash.
-To that end, here are some ways you can keep your credit score healthy for 2018.
+To that end, here are some ways you can keep your credit score healthy for the year.

-1. Check Your Report for Problem Areas
+1. Discover Your Problem Areas

 2. Pay Off Your Debts / Pay Your Monthly Credit Obligations On Time